jetaggart/stream-android-bubble-chat/README.md

 }
 ```

 We're given a `ChannelState` and `MessageListItem` which has everything we need to figure out our display.
-First we check the type of message.
+First, we check the type of message.
 Stream has a few different message types which represent different things.
-For example, you may get a message type that indicates a user is typing, or a date separator.
+For example, you may get a message type that indicates a user is typing or a date separator.
 In our case, we'll focus on two, the actual messages and date separators.
-For any other message type we'll ignore it and remove that message from rendering entirely.
+For any other message type, we'll ignore it and remove that message from rendering entirely.

 Let's focus on the actual messages to start.
 We'll look at how to render the date separators after.
 Here is our `configMessage` method: